nickpolizogopoulos/product-list-offer/README.md

 Launch the project [[ Here ]](https://product-offer-to-pdf.web.app/).

-It is a Zoneless Angular 18 application that dynamically renders content in Greek and English, with plans to support additional languages in the future.
+It is an Angular 18 application that dynamically renders content in Greek and English, with plans to support additional languages in the future.

-The application allows companies to effortlessly generate bilingual product offer PDFs by filling out a form, which can then be sent directly to clients or customers.
+## Advanced Development
+With Angular Signals, the app offers dynamic updates for form data and interactive elements.

+## Zoneless Environment
+With the adoption of "Angular Zoneless", the app ensures improved performance and reduced complexity

+## Angular Material & SASS
+The elegant and flexible Angular Material, combined with SASS, offers a clean and modern design

 ## Setting a custom font for jsPDF